projectcalico/vpp-dataplane/README.md

 ## Get Started Developing Calico/VPP

 Contributions to this code are welcome!

 Before starting, make sure you've read [the Calico contributor guide][contrib].

+You can follow the [guide to setup a kind based development cluster](https://github.com/projectcalico/vpp-dataplane/blob/master/DEVELOPPER_GUIDE.md)

 ### License